 Disinvestment – Investment

-The importance of disinvestment lies in utilization of its proceeds for:
+The importance of disinvestment lies in the utilization of its proceeds for:

 - Financing the burgeoning fiscal deficit